 The Volvo Research and Educational Foundations, VREF, funds this living lab, fostering research and education oriented to the future of urban transport (FTU), looking at how to deal with the complexity of transportation in the global south, in this case, Bogotá.

-The Bogota Living Lab plans to create a website in Spanish, the primary language in Colombia, to showcase research, publications, events, and other related information.
+The Bogota Living Lab plans to publish in the Grupo SUR website, the research group in charge of the Living Lab, to showcase research, publications, events, and other related information.
 This site will serve as the main hub for sharing insights and outcomes of the Living Lab's activities.
 Furthermore, the Living Lab plans to have outreach on social media platforms like Twitter, Facebook, and others for communication and dissemination purposes.
 This project aims to organize a regional summit on informal transportation in Latin America, and it will be hosted by the Universidad de Los Andes.

 PRINCIPAL INVESTIGATOR